Monitoring: Gabriela Silva

 The angel crouches down until he is at eye level with Gabriela.
 “Do not tell anyone about us. ”

 “Nobody should know about us,” says the other angel, and Gabriela realizes that they must have kept her safe when the car hit her.
-She can invent reasons why angels would want to remain a secret as easily as she reasons why they would want her to proclaim this miracle far and wide, so she nods silently, slowly and then in a few rushed movements that make her head sick and confused like she’s been spinning very hard.
+She can invent reasons why angels would want to remain a secret as easily as reasons why they would want her to proclaim this miracle far and wide, so she nods silently, slowly at first and then in a few rushed movements that make her head sick and confused like she’s been spinning very hard.

 Colombo, Paraná, Brazil